The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 There are no narwhals currently in captivity as they don’t thrive in captivity.
-The several attempts to keep these sea mammals turned unsuccessful, with all dying within several months.
+Several attempts to keep these sea mammals turned unsuccessful, all dying within several months.

 When a narwhal squeals or whistles, it is so loud it can make a human being turn deaf.

-Male narwhals use their tusk to establish their social status, showing their dominance over other males and to compete for mating females.
+Male narwhals use their tusk to establish their social status, showing their dominance over other males and competing for mating females.

 Narwhals don’t have teeth to eat what they hunt, but they swim towards their prey and suck them in with force into their mouths.

 Narwhals require open water areas to live in to be able to breathe.
-These open areas normally have a high concentration of halibut for easy feeding.
+These open areas typically have a high concentration of halibut for easy feeding.

 Narwhals have evolved to withstand high water pressure.
-They exhibit compressible rib cages that have the ability to be squeezed without harming them when swimming at huge depths.
+They exhibit compressible rib cages that can be squeezed without harming when swimming at enormous depths.

 Narwhals have twice the concentration of oxygen-binding myoglobin in their muscles as a seal.
-This allows them to swim at 1 meter per second underwater for up to 25 minutes without a need to breathe.
+This allows them to swim at 1 meter per second underwater for up to 25 minutes without needing to breathe.

-It is tough for human beings to see these sea mammals as they live so far north, in the ocean’s most remote and coldest part.
+It is challenging for humans to see these sea mammals as they live so far north, in the ocean’s most remote and coldest part.

 A narwhal is 50% full of fat due to the environments they live in.

-In history, Queen Elizabeth 1 is said to have spent 10,000 pounds on narwhals tusks, which is equal to 2 million pounds at today’s dates.
+In history, Queen Elizabeth 1 is said to have spent 10,000 pounds on narwhals’ tusks, equal to 2 million pounds at today’s dates.
 The tusks were placed within the crown jewels.

-The major threat to narwhals is climate change.
-The rapid changes in weather and seasonal ice expansion causes entrapment, and this endangers their survival.
+The primary threat to narwhals is climate change.
+The rapid changes in weather and seasonal ice expansion cause entrapment, which endangers their survival.

 Collectors highly prize narwhal tusk, and their value can be up to 15,000 dollars per tusk.

-The legalizing of tusk sales began in 2009 when 7 tusks were put into auction in “The Gentleman’s sale” at Bonham’s.
+The legalization of tusk sales began in 2009 when seven tusks were put into an auction in “The Gentleman’s sale” at Bonham’s.
 This legality was soon rebuked with the help of the whale and dolphin conservation society.

-Female narwhals give birth after every 3 years, and their pregnancy lasts for 14 months.
+Female narwhals give birth every three years, and their pregnancy lasts 14 months.

-The male and female narwhals are born with two small teeth embedded in their skulls but only in males does the front left tooth grows into the spiral tusk they are famous for.
+The male and female narwhals are born with two small teeth embedded in their skulls but only in males does the front left tooth to grow into the spiral tusk they are famous for.

-The reference of narwhale as a unicorn differs on who and when they are asked.
+The reference to narwhal as a unicorn differs on who and when they are asked.
 Narwhal’s horns were sold as unicorn’s horns at a price ten times as high as gold.